 Getting paid on Shopify Collective sales channel

-After a customer places an order on your retailer's store, the retailer receives the full amount of money from the order.
-Depending on the cost price and shipping cost that you set up, your retailer owes you a portion of the money that they receive from the order.
+After a customer places an order on the retailer's store, the retailer receives the full amount paid for the order.
+The retailer then owes you a portion of the money.
+This amount is dependent on the cost price of the product sold, and the shipping costs that you set up.

 Shopify Collective automatic payments